 Building spaces that encourage organic interactions between employee and encouraging those interactions can make a dramatic impact on the way relationships sustain people at work.

-A Gallup workplace survey revealed that only one in three employees strongly agree that they’ve received praise for the work they’ve done in the past seven days.
+This article by Zippia also revealed that lack of recognition is the number three reason why employees leave their jobs.
 Those employees who don’t feel recognized are twice as likely to say they’ll quit within the year, meaning that leaders and managers are missing out on the powerful impact of recognition on retention.